COCO - CAPE-OPEN to CAPE-OPEN simulation environment

 All CAPE-OPEN compatible unit thermodynamic packages can be used inside COFE.
 Since CAPE-OPEN is an OPEN standard, this means that you can simply write your own models.
 To do this, some knowledge on COM programming is required, or one can use a data programming language such as Microsoft Visual Basic 6.0, that is completely designed around COM.

-The interface specifations can be downloaded from the CAPE-OPEN Laboratories Network web site; they are by default also installed on your system as part of COCO.
+The interface specifications can be downloaded from the CAPE-OPEN Laboratories Network web site; they are by default also installed on your system as part of COCO.

-A Visual C++ / ATL based version 1.1 stand-alone Property Package "Water" for calculation of properties of water and steam, is available in the COCO distribution.
+A Visual 2012 SP1 C++ and/or MinGW based version 1.1 stand-alone Property Package "Water" for calculation of properties of water and steam, is available in the COCO distribution.
 The source code is available from here.

 Can I use ChemSep / COUSCOUS / TEA in other simulation environments?